WHAT IS STREET MEDICINE OAKLAND (SMO)?

 SMO has outreach events once a week.
 Every other Monday, we hold drop-in clinics at HOPE Adult Shelter.
 Every other Saturday, we are providing care directly on the streets of Pontiac on our street runs.

 DO I HAVE TO ATTEND AN ORIENTATION TO VOLUNTEER WITH SMO?

 We hold an annual orientation in October or November of every academic year.
 This is to introduce new M1s (and any other students that may not have attended an orientation in previous years) to what street medicine is and what SMO offers to patients.

 It is highly encouraged that students attend at least one of our orientation sessions.
 However, it is not required.
 We send out a copy of our orientation powerpoint before every outreach to the students that are volunteering that week, so they have an opportunity to review it prior to volunteering.

 HOW DO I GET ON THE SMO MAILING LIST?

 We are so happy you are interested in volunteering with us!
 Please send an email to firstname.lastname@example.org or any leadership team member to get your name put on our mailing list.

 CAN I BECOME MORE INVOLVED WITH SMO OR THE LEADERSHIP TEAM?

 Yes!
-Every year, we add two M1 students to our leadership team, with the intention that they will serve as a member of the leadership team through at least the end of their M3 year (many choose to be involved through the end of their M4 year).
+Every year, we add four M1 students to our leadership team, with the intention that they will serve as a member of the leadership team through at least the end of their M3 year (many choose to be involved through the end of their M4 year).

 ARE THERE ANY OTHER ORGANIZATIONS THAT I CAN JOIN TO LEARN MORE ABOUT STREET MEDICINE IN GENERAL?